neurons-me/this.env/README.md

 # Getting Started:
 ##### **Install `this.env`:**
-Open your terminal and run the following command to install the `this.me` package:
+Open your terminal and run the following command to install the `this.env` package:

 ```bash
 npm install this.env